gCembalo/gCembalo.github.io/assets/pages/lecture_notes.md

 <hr>

 I collect in this Post all my lectures notes that I consider valid to share.
 There are some of them written in LaTeX, but other handwritten.
+I refer to Gems, speaking about notes that are part of a broader field, but which I prefer to separate for better readability.

 ## LaTeX Notes